mdlutz24/drupal-meeting-parser/README.md

    of the thread first to autoload all items and then scroll to the bottom of the thread too until it loads all items from there as well.

-2. When done, click 'To clipboard'.
+2. When done, click 'Copy X threads to clipboard'.
 Now your meeting notes are on the operating system clipboard and can be pasted into the Drupal meeting node for posterity.

 3. At the end of the paste, you will find a 'Participants' section.
 This includes chat usernames of participants for threads you added 'with credit'.